Projects and Initiatives of the Special Collections

 Maps Open House

-Join the Ohio State University Libraries for our first-ever maps open house!
-Pulling from libraries across the university and from documents that span continents and centuries, our map collection is a rich archive of information about parks, cities, and history.
-The first Maps Open House will be held on November 20th from 10:00 am to 2:00 pm in Thompson Library room 150.
-Join us to view maps from the Rare Books and Manuscript Library, The Byrd Polar Archive, University Archives, the Geology Library, Historic Costume & Textiles Collection, the Gardner Family Map Room, and the Ohio Congressional Archives.
+Drawn from libraries across the university and from documents that span continents and centuries, our map collection is a rich archive of information about parks, cities, and history.
+The first Maps Open House was held on November 20, 2013, from 10:00 am to 2:00 pm in Thompson Library room 150.
+Maps on view represented the Rare Books and Manuscript Library, The Byrd Polar Archive, University Archives, the Geology Library, Historic Costume & Textiles Collection, the Gardner Family Map Room, and the Ohio Congressional Archives.

 16th and 17th century maps of the World and the “New World”